anukem/better_developer_resources/README.md

 * git for well.... git stuff

-Feel free to submit pull requests to any or all or none of these, but I hope you find it beneficial!
+Feel free to submit pull requests to any or all or none of these, and I hope you find it beneficial!

 -- E